Patients in Hull and the East Riding continue to play a leading part in advances in medical treatment, according to figures released today.

-Current research underway at Hull and East Yorkshire Hospitals NHS Trust includes:
+Current research underway at Hull University Teaching Hospitals NHS Trust includes:

 - a study looking at how to manage post-operative hypothermia in critical care through the use of a new warming blanket, as compared to forced air warming blankets in patients who become hypothermic after surgery